 Day 4: Museum Day in Little Falls!
 Start at the Minnesota Fishing Museum, featuring over 10,000 artifacts related to Minnesota fishing.
 Grab some lunch downtown and head over to Charles Lindbergh State Park and State Historic Site to soak in the beautiful setting and rich history.

 Day 5: Below the St. Cloud dam, choose from over a dozen boat landings and fishing piers on the Mississippi between here and the Twin Cities to try your luck at fishing for walleye, or learn why this area is home to some of the best smallmouth bass fishing in the state.
-Find details about this stretch of the river here.

 Day 6: Experienced paddlers can go low on the water to try their hand at fishing walleye in the Twin Cities stretch of the Mississippi River by renting a kayak at Mississippi River Paddle Share, which provides access to the river within the Twin Cities’ very own national park, the Mississippi National River & Recreation Area.
 Fishing piers, boat landings and marinas also offer river access throughout this stretch.